e271828e/Flight.jl/docs/notes/design/framework_spec.md

   machinery.

-**Budget exhaustion degrades; it does not throw.** The budget is `event_budget`, the second deployment keyword this section fixes: an integer count of localizations permitted within one frame, defaulting to **8**.
+**Budget exhaustion degrades; it does not throw.** The budget is `localization_budget`, the second deployment keyword this section fixes: an integer count of localizations permitted within one frame, defaulting to **8**.
 A legitimate multi-event frame — three landing-gear struts touching down inside one step — needs three or four; chattering needs tens; 8 bounds the pathology